-These precedents encouraged us to investigate the use of siderophore-type linkers by replacing carboxylate with hydroxamic units (-CONHOH) into already known MOF-forming polycarboxylate linkers (Scheme 1).
-Compared to carboxylates, hydroxamates are well known for their medical applications and ability to form strong metal-linker joints.2 Still, there is no precedent for their use as connectors to form porous, crystalline materials by direct synthesis.
+These precedents encouraged us to investigate the use of siderophore-type linkers by replacing carboxylate with hydroxamic units (-CONHOH) into already known MOFforming polycarboxylate linkers.
+Compared to carboxylates, hydroxamates are well-known for their medical applications and ability to form strong metal-linker joints.26 Still, there is no precedent for their use as connectors to form porous, crystalline materials by direct synthesis.
 This is arguably due to the difficulties in controlling the formation of strong metal-hydroxamate coordination bonds under reversible conditions to avoid the formation of amorphous materials with intrinsic disorder.
-To date, hydroxamic acid linkers have been incorporated only postsynthetically into Zr(IV)-UiO-66 frameworks via solvent-assisted linker exchange reactions to produce daughter materials with enhanced stability.28 This work highlights the difficulties in using hydroxamic linkers to produce reticular solids by direct synthesis.
-Herein, we report the first hydroxamate-based MOF prepared by de novo synthesis.
-MUV-11 (MUV = materials of Universidad de Valencia) is a crystalline, porous material that combines photoactivity with a surface area close to 800 $m^2 \cdot g^{-1}$.
+To date, hydroxamic acid linkers have been only incorporated post-synthetically into Zr(IV)-UiO-66 frameworks via solvent-assisted linker exchange reactions to produce daughter materials with enhanced stability.27 Herein, we report the first hydroxamate-based MOF prepared by de novo synthesis.
+MUV-11 (MUV = Materials of Universidad de Valencia) is a crystalline, porous materials that combines photo-activity with a surface area close to 800 m2·g-1.
 Compared to titanium frameworks based on other binding groups, the use of a siderophore binder results in outstanding chemical stability in acid conditions and introduces drastic changes to the frontier crystalline orbitals that control charge transfer kinetics and thereby the photocatalytic activity of this material.